-Centre has an exemplary reputation for transforming students into global citizens.
-Centre ranks #4 for study abroad among baccalaureate institutions (according to the most recent Open Doors survey).
-By the time they graduate, 85% of Centre students have studied abroad at least once, and roughly 25% at least twice.
+Centre has an exemplary reputation of transforming students into global citizens.
+Centre ranks #3 for study abroad among baccalaureate institutions, according to the most recent Open Doors survey.
+By the time they graduate, 85% of Centre students have studied abroad at least once and roughly 25% at least twice.

-The College offers signature long-term residential programs directed by Centre professors in England (London), France (in Strasbourg, across the Rhine River from Germany), and Mexico (in Merida, on the Yucatan Peninsula).
-Partnering universities provide opportunities to live and learn with locals in China, England, Japan, Northern Ireland, and Scotland.
+The College offers signature long-term residential programs directed by Centre professors in England (in London), France (in Strasbourg, across the Rhine River from Germany), and Mexico (in Merida, on the Yucatan Peninsula).
+Partnering universities provide opportunities to live and learn with locals in China, England, Japan, Northern Ireland, Scotland, and Spain.

 Students needn’t withdraw from the College or secure international financial aid to study abroad at Centre.
 All scholarships and financial aid arrangements remain in place, so the cost of semester-long study is the same on campus or across the world.
-Short-term and summer costs run between $2,800–$4,000, with additional aid available for some students.
+CentreTerm costs run between $2,800–$4,000, with additional aid available for some students.